Automated data management software delivers faster, more accurate financial reporting.

 Just as a business might have a set of disparate ERP systems, it might have a disparate set of data locations: either cloud, on-premise or hybrids of the two.

 Suffice to say that locating, accessing and unifying your data ready for analysis is a challenge that scales not only with the amount of data itself but where it is, on what platform and in what format.
 So how should this challenge be tackled?
+This is where ZAP Data Hub comes in.

 A business with just one or two data sources comprising just a handful or records could possibly develop a manual or whiteboard-based approach to data collection and unification.
 But as soon as those numbers increase any further — which is the reality for just about every mid-size organization — then a whiteboard, or even manual labor-based approach, should be parked for good.